The showrooms at Knole

 The showrooms display Knole’s outstanding collection of textiles, furniture and paintings, which have all been enriched by recent cleaning and conservation.

-The showrooms open to visitors in 2018 are the Great Hall, Great Staircase, Ballroom, Reynolds Room, Cartoon Gallery and King’s Room.
-Work continues in the other showrooms, which will remain closed until spring 2019, as we continue with specialist work to conserve the rooms and precious collections.
+Please note that Knole's showrooms are currently closed for the winter.
+The showrooms that have been open to visitors in 2018 are the Great Hall, Great Staircase, Ballroom, Reynolds Room, Cartoon Gallery and King’s Room.
+All the showrooms will reopen in spring 2019.

 What to look out for in the showrooms